-Your dentists open on Saturday may provide you with a list of foods to avoid if your nerve pain seems to be triggered when you eat and drink.
+Our top rated dental experts may provide you with a list of foods to avoid if your nerve pain seems to be triggered when you eat and drink.
 If the pain isn’t severely affecting your overall oral health at the moment, you can take common-sense steps.
 A gentle dentist guides you through the process of eventually getting your dental care up-to-date, but you need to play a role to be free of pain.

-Ask your top Yonkers dentist which toothpaste can help reduce nerve pain if your teeth are sensitive.
+Ask your dentist which toothpaste can help reduce nerve pain if your teeth are sensitive.
 A slew of sensitive toothpaste brands are on the market today.
 Foods you can avoid to keep the pain at bay include:

 - Ice cream, ice and other frozen food